-The Ugandan nurse who has been diagnosed positive with HIV has been sentenced by the Ugandan court to a three-year imprisonment after being negligent and risking and exposing a two-year-old boy to HIV.
+The Ugandan nurse who has been diagnosed positive for HIV has been sentenced by the Ugandan court to a three-year imprisonment after being negligent and risking and exposing a two-year-old boy to HIV.

 Rosemary Namubiru, who worked as a nurse, was said to have pricked her finger by an intravenous needle by accident, and still used that same needle on the child.